Greece Adventure Travel Guide: Ideas and Inspiration

 Greek cuisine is often cited as a healthy diet.
 It incorporates many fresh ingredients including fish, seafood, cheese and vegetables.
 Popular national dishes are moussaka, Greek salad, spanakopita and souvlaki.
 Assorted small dishes are often served called Meze, with various dips.
 Olive oil is widely used in almost every dish, and many local dishes are cooked wrapped in vine leaves.
 Local drinks include ouzo, metaxa and retsina wine.
 There are different dishes from each island, as well as mainland specialties.

-The best months to enjoy an active adventure holiday and travel Greece are from April to October.
+The best months to enjoy an active trip are from April to October.
 The Mediterranean type climate has mild, wet winters and hot, dry summers.

 The mountainous areas have a more Alpine climate.
 The Pindus Mountains have more rain on the western side than the eastern side, due to the rain-bearing south-westerly winds.
 There is some snowfall on the highest peaks in winter.